top of page

 success stories, and also to reach out for advice and support from your peers.

-Listening Lounges are drop-in peer support sessions for Mental Health First Aiders, who are using their skills, either in paid or voluntary roles, within Derbyshire.
-The format is very simple, we host these sessions, which any MHFA’s (or anyone interesting in becoming an MHFA) can pop into – no need to book, and talk to the team about their experiences, resources, thoughts, or just to chat and maybe meet other local MHFAs.
-We have free resource packs available and a cuppa!
+Listening Lounges are an online peer support session for Mental Health First Aiders, who are using their skills, either in paid or voluntary roles, within Derbyshire.
+The format is very simple, we host these sessions on MS Teams, which any MHFA’s (or anyone interesting in becoming an MHFA).
+Sign up to the network to get your tickets.

 How to join the MHFA Network: